 - Dress in cozy clothes, light a candle, listen to streamed concerts, or church services, or do online shopping from the comfort of your own couch, instead of dealing with crowded parking lots, uncomfortable church benches, or stores.
 Granted, it’s not the same, but technology does have its benefits!

-- Make time to catch up with loved ones over a heartfelt phone call, or give video calls a chance.
-With a little tutoring, even grandparents can learn a few new tricks.
+- Make time to catch up with loved ones you cannot meet this Christmas over a heartfelt phone call or give video calls a chance.
+With a bit of tutoring, even grandparents can learn a few new tricks.
 Or go old-school and write a Christmas letter!
-It’s not the same as hugging your loved ones but can be a big comfort to many.
+It’s not the same as hugging your loved ones but can be an immense comfort to many.

 - Use social media constructively and read it selectively.
 It can be uplifting to send and read positive posts and catch up with friends around the world, but don’t hesitate to skip the negative rants that are likely to zap your spirit – and increase your stress levels.

 A gentle reminder of moderation when it comes to eating, drinking and exercise (borrowed from my earlier blog, but it is as true as ever.)
 If we forego all our good habits, it’s a tough road back after the New Year, but it’s also ok to indulge.

 You don’t need to stick to your most strict diet or exercise program during the holidays, or feel guilty about spending a day watching movies in your pj’s, but you are going to feel a lot better if you also prioritize some time for physical activity, schedule lighter food choices between the heavier meals and include days with little or no alcohol to ensure good-quality sleep.